Skip to main content

 4. Credit Pre-estimation

 All courses you plan to take abroad must be submitted to the online Abroad Credit Evaluation System (ACES) to be considered for Swarthmore credit.
-After you've committed to a program and notified GEO, follow Steps to Request Credit (under "Pre-estimation of Credit - Pre-departure").
+After GEO has instructed you to begin this process, follow Steps to Request Credit.

 During Program